jbyeung/glassgtasks/README.md

 Thanks for the input, I hadn't thought about adding the main actions into the top bundle-child card.. that might work.
 Completing and removing tasks I can see.
 Editing - voice input would have to replace the text, basically delete+add (and a sort-by-edit-date to move it to top).
 The only other thing I could see is adding a note to the task maybe?
 I'll probably add these changes after I figure out an easy way to do auto-refresh, then do it all at once.

+I think checkboxes on the website to configure things would be a good idea.
+Configuration is something that shouldn't really be necessary on Glass itself, and wouldn't fit well with Google's idea of keeping the presentation on Glass relatively simple.
+But there's no question people are going to have different expectations and wants and this would expose it to them well.
+Since most configuration options should basically be "set once, then leave alone" it's a good way to handle it.